matth3wliuu/cs6771-tutorials/tute04/README.md

 };
 ```
 Is this class-type default-constructible and why?

-- a) No: the two provided constructors are ambiguous when called with 0 arguments, so this code won't compile.
+**- a) No: the two provided constructors are ambiguous when called with 0 arguments, so this code won't compile.**

 - b) Yes: we have explicitly defaulted the default constructor.
 - c) Yes: Though both constructors can be called with 0 arguments, the compiler prefers the explicitly defaulted default-constructor.
 - d) Yes: Though both constructors can be called with 0 arguments, in overload resolution the second constructor has higher priority, so it will be called.